Transitioning Cat-C Services to Cat-A

 Splitting a block of numbers: If you have a block of phone numbers, and you want to keep just one or two, then ask your provider to split off the numbers to a separate service (or even better, a separate account completely).
 This may take some convincing but it is not impossible.

-A note about exchange based diverts: It is sometimes possible to have a phone number that was once regarded as a complex service, changed to an 'exchanged based divert' or 'ongoing redirection'.
+A note about exchange based diverts: It is sometimes possible to have a phone number that was once regarded as a complex service changed to a 'postpaid exchanged based divert' or 'ongoing redirection'.
 These are normally portable as CAT-A as long as they are not fixed-term (3,6,12 month) and have no intended future disconnection date.